Through the Garden Gate by Alice Bell (1994)

 In 2011, with a new Community Center planned at Rosehill, a garden area opposite the front entrance was designated for the Club’s care.
-In recognition of the ongoing success of the Mukilteo Garden and Quilt Tours, a ‘quilt garden’ was designed and planted by Club members that year and is constantly maintained by them.
-Named ‘Crossing Paths’, the garden’s design includes red bricks and criss-crossing black mondo grass to suggest stitches and the forming of friendships between the two clubs.
+In recognition of the ongoing success of the Mukilteo Garden and Quilt Tours, a ‘quilt garden’ was designed and planted by Club members that year and continues to be maintained by them.
+Named ‘Crossing Paths’, the garden’s design symbolizes the friendships and collaboration between the two clubs.
 Plantings are chosen with various species, mix of colors and textures to mimic the variety one would find in a favorite old quilt.
 The garden is a welcoming and colorful area to enhance the Center’s entrance.

 Through the ongoing dedication of all club members, the history of the Mukilteo Way Garden Club continues.